cryologger/ice-tracking-beacon/README.md

 #### 2.1.1 Design Iterations

-More information about versions 1.0 and 2.0 of the Cryologger ITB can be found in the following publication:
+More information about versions 1.0 and 2.0 of the Cryologger ITB can be found in a forthcoming publication in 2024.

-Version 3.0 of the Cryologger ITB builds on the successes of v1.0/v2.0 and is also based on the Adafruit ecosystem of components.
+Version 3.0 of the Cryologger ITB builds on the successes of versions 1.0 and 2.0.
 A number of improvements to the design were made, including:
 * 3.3 V power is now provided directly from a Pololu 3.3 V step-down voltage regulator, bypassing the Feather M0's onboard AP2112 LDO regulator (-55 μA).
 * A dedicated 5 V step-down voltage regulator was added to power the RockBLOCK Iridium transceiver.
 * The DS3231 real-time clock (RTC) was removed in favour of the SAMD21's internal RTC for all timekeeping and alarm functionality with periodic time synchronizations with the GPS.